 Japan is known for being home to several UNESCO World Heritage sites, for its martial arts, and, of course, for being the home of sushi, one of the most popular dishes in the world.
 Besides tourism, sports and food, Japan is globally known as a tech leader, a country where innovation and tradition coexist in peace and in prosper.
 A few of the things that were invented in Japan are the bullet train, pocket calculators, the walkman, mobile internet, paying for content, amongst many other life-changing gadgets and services.

-Echos founder Juliana Proserpio was recently at Miraikan – which is a Japanese word that literally translates to “Future Museum” -, the National Museum of Emerging Science and Innovation, in Tokyo.
-We spoke to her about her experience in this highly inspiring environment and the impressions she was left with after her visit to Tokyo and its very own “Future Museum”.
+I had the chance to sit down with Echos founder, Juliana Proserpio, who was recently at Miraikan – which is a Japanese word that literally translates to “Future Museum” -, the National Museum of Emerging Science and Innovation, in Tokyo.
+We spoke about her experience in this profoundly inspiring environment and her impressions after her visit to Tokyo and its very own “Future Museum”.

 JP – Tokyo is an incredible, vibrating place where an extreme traditional reality coexists with a digital, innovative, out of the box other reality.
-Some places you go in the city, you will find that people are timid, speak quietly, dress conservatively, etc. In others, everything is neon lights with loud music playing, people speak loudly and it feels like you are at a nightclub.
+Some places you go in the city, you will find that people are timid, speak quietly, dress conservatively, etc. In others, everything is neon lights with loud music playing, people talk loudly, and it feels like you are at a nightclub.
 Shinjuku’s aesthetic, for instance, which is one of their most touristic and commercial suburbs, reminds me of the movie “Back to the future”.
-The feeling is of a very modern suburb, if you had imagined how a modern suburb would look like in the nineties, a dated notion of what new looks like.
+The feeling would be of a very modern suburb if you imagined how a modern suburb would look like in the nineties, a dated notion of what new looks like.

 JP – It felt like I was stepping into an open discussion about the future.
 What I really liked about it is that the museum is very interactive and deconstructed of the notion of what a museum should look like, and also the fact that you choose what your journey will be before you get in.
 At arrival, you interact with a gadget where you choose what future you wish could happen by using a tool they call “Backward from the future thinking”, which is a tool that projects the future and, from there, takes all the steps back to the present in order to make sure that future could indeed happen.
 There are a few options of possible futures that you can choose from, and you go through many steps to make sure this future can be viable.
 At some stage, you may get a “letter from the future” that will tell you what worked and what didn’t in your future prototype, and your future self will then invite you to co-create a better solution with yourself to get to your desired future.
 Very cool.